WangWp19/123/Learn_Python/Lecture 5 Objects in Python.rst

 4. lists

       i. mutable.
       ii. append is a **method**,method very important in pythod.
+[1]_
-[1]_ iii. assignment has to do with th binding of names to objects.Mutation has to do with changing the value of objets.
+      iii. assignment has to do with th binding of names to objects.Mutation has to do with changing the value of objets. iv.
+SO OK

 6. dictionary

+      i. a dictionary differs from a list in two ways.
+                - one the elements are not ordered.
+                - the indecies need not to be integers.
+                - and they are not called dicts,the **keys**
+                - keys can be any immtable type.

+      ii. the key must be immutable, the python use a very clever technique called hashing which would not work if the keys were mutable.